 Moving image media have been one of the most distinctive innovations and experiences of the past century.
 In today's media-dependent culture, developing a critical understanding and a historical knowledge of media forms is vital.
 Film and Media Studies provides an interdisciplinary understanding of the history, theory, language, and social and cultural aspects of film, television and digital media; introduces research and analytical methods; teaches digital video production skills and approaches; and encourages cross-cultural comparison of media forms, histories, audiences, and institutions.
 Learn more about the Film & Media Studies program.

 Swarthmore's music program is a vibrant community of performers, creators and critical thinkers who share a passion for music both past and present, pop and classical, near and far.
-Our academic courses invite students to think deeply about music; our ensembles bring talented students together to perform challenging and varied repertoire; and our program of private instruction enables students to study with some of the finest teachers from Philadelphia to New York City.
+Our academic courses invite students to think deeply about music; our ensembles bring talented students together to perform challenging and varied repertoire; our master class and residency programs bring some of our country’s most distinguished musicians to campus for ongoing collaborations with our students; and our program of private instruction enables students to study with some of the finest teachers from Philadelphia to New York City.
 Students in our program are often active in many other fields, such as art history, biology, engineering, English, linguistics, and mathematics.
-The wealth of interests and curiosity they bring to music-making fosters a fresh and exciting atmosphere in Lang Music Building.
+The wealth of interests and curiosity they bring to music making fosters a fresh and exciting atmosphere in Lang Music Building.
+We welcome all students, whether or not they pursue a major or minor in our discipline, to become part of our music family.
+Given the buzz of activity happening in Lang, and facilities to rival many larger universities, you'll never want to leave.
+And with the library open until one a.m., and practice rooms open all the time, you really don't have to.
 Learn more about the Music program.

 Swarthmore's Theater Department is an educational and artistic laboratory—a place for testing the talents and intellect of students and faculty alike.